Jordan-Pierce/CoralNet-Toolbox/CoralNet_API/README.md

 This script can be used to have an existing source's model perform predictions on publicly available images.
-CoralNet's API expects URLs that are publicly available, which it will then download them and make predictions for them given a list points.
-Instead of uploading images to cloud storage and passing those URLs to the API, this script takes advantage of the functions in `CoralNet_Dowload.py` by getting the AWS URLs of images that have **already uploaded to CoralNet**.
+CoralNet's API expects URLs that are publicly available, which it will then download and predictions for, given a list of points.
+Instead of uploading images to a cloud storage and passing those URLs to the API, this script takes advantage of the functions in `CoralNet_Dowload.py` by getting the AWS URLs of images that have **already uploaded to CoralNet**.
 Therefore, users must first upload